 Check out AAST’s Periscope to see the archived video of the live streaming of “How to Build a Comprehensive STOP THE BLEED Program: Tips and Lessons Learned.”

-March 31, 2018 is National Stop the Bleed Day.
-The event was launched by the White House in 2015 to encourage bystanders to intervene and stop bleeding before emergency personnel arrive to the scene of injury.
+May 25, 2023, was National Stop the Bleed Day.
+The event was launched by the White House in 2015 to encourage bystanders to intervene and stop bleeding before emergency personnel arrive at the scene of injury.
 Training bystanders to stop blood loss can avoid otherwise preventable death.
-National Stop the Bleed Day will bring instructors and students together training, free of charge.
+National Stop the Bleed Day brings instructors and students together for training free of charge.

-You can help to raise awareness about National Stop the Bleed day in your organization by sharing the following information:
+You can help raise awareness about future National Stop the Bleed days in your organization by sharing the following information: